 My family still talks about how when I was young and I’d make up a plate at family holiday dinners, my whole plate would look entirely white because it would just consist of mashed potatoes, perogies, and a white bun.

-Size Matters When it Comes to the Best Mashed Potatoes Ever
+Tips for Making the Best Creamy Mashed Potatoes Ever

 PS.
 Try to cut your potatoes all the same size, or else some pieces will cook faster than others.